enkidevs/curriculum/nocode-webflow/introduction/intro-components/navigation.md

 ---
 ## Content

-All Websites have a form of navigation to make it easier for users to navigate through their webpage.
+All websites have some form of navigation to make it easier for users to find their way through the webpage.

-For this purpose, Webflow provides a powerful element called `Navbar`.
+For this purpose, Webflow provides a powerful component called `Navbar`.

-`Navbar` is a pre-designed navigation element which by default has a place for a logo, a couple of navigation links and an invisible button that is shown only when the screen size becomes to small for the whole navigation bar, like on a phone or a tablet. `Navbar`s are the only elements you can place nav links in.
+By default, `Navbar` comes with the following elements:
+- logo (an image element)
+- navigation links
+- invisible button
+  - used when the screen is too small to show the `Navbar`, just like on mobile

-Example of an empty `Navbar`:
+Here is an example of an empty `Navbar`:

 ![simple-navbar](https://img.enkipro.com/c46297799897d8e9c66a76b05c022b40.png)

-Example of a `Navbar` with an `<Enki/>` logo and 1 more link section:
+And here is an example of a `Navbar` with an `<Enki/>` logo and one more link section:

 ![simple-edit](https://img.enkipro.com/6704bbc77b41a25623ec6bf83d5659a4.png)

-To add a `Navbar` to your webpage:

-- Click anywhere on the Canvas and left-click a `Navbar` element from the `Add Elements` panel to add it to the previously clicked position.

-- Drag and drop a `Navbar` element from the `Add Elements` panel anywhere on the canvas.

-- Drag and drop a `Navbar` element from the `Add Elements` panel to a position in the `Navigator`.
+Because the `Navbar` is a component, you add it as you would add an ordinary element[1].

-To add a new link element to your `Navbar`, select the `Navbar` and add a new link in the `Navbar Settings` panel on the right side of the screen.
+To add a new link element, select the `Navbar` and add a new link in the `Navbar Settings` panel on the right side of the screen.

 ![add-link](https://img.enkipro.com/2163666efb91364e793136f5161782de.png)

-You can also add a new link by copying and pasting an existing one.

 Above the `Add link` button there is a `Link Settings` section.
-The 5 image buttons are used to determine what kind of link you want.
-After choosing an option the bottom part of the `Link Settings` will change.
+The five buttons are used to determine what kind of link you want.
+After choosing an option, the bottom part of the `Link Settings` will change.

 For instance, choosing the first `URL` button will give a placeholder for a custom link with a checkbox button to "Open in new tab".